 An HA-enabled server initiates synchronization of the lease database after downtime or upon receiving the ha-sync command.
-The server uses commands described in The lease4-get-page, lease6-get-page Commands to fetch leases from its partner server (lease queries).
+The server uses commands described in The lease4-get-page, lease6-get-page Commands and The lease4-get-page, lease6-get-page Commands to fetch leases from its partner server (lease queries).
 The size of the results page (the maximum number of leases to be returned in a single response to one of these commands) can be controlled via configuration of the HA hooks library.
 Increasing the page size decreases the number of lease queries sent to the partner server, but it causes the partner server to generate larger responses, which lengthens transmission time as well as increases memory and CPU utilization on both servers.
 Decreasing the page size helps to decrease resource utilization, but requires more lease queries to be issued to fetch the entire lease database.